Annual Recurring Revenue (ARR): The SaaS Guide

 Addressing these issues can stabilize your subscriber base and your ARR.
 Consider offering longer-term contracts with incentives, like a discounted rate, to retain customers and reduce churn.

-Account for Discounts and Promotions
+Accounting for Discounts and Promotions in ARR

 Discounts and promotions attract new customers and drive sales, but they can complicate ARR calculations.
 Calculating ARR involves summing the yearly recurring charges of all paying customers.
 It’s important to distinguish ARR from cash flow and account for discounts and late payments.
 Your ARR should reflect the actual recurring revenue you can expect, not the sticker price.